- 7.1 Extenuating Circumstances and Academic Appeals

 If a student believes that an informal review may not be appropriate under particular circumstances, the student must provide a rationale as to why an informal review was not requested when submitting the appeal for formal reassessment.

-If informal access to the final examination is not granted, or the student is not satisfied with the informal review, the student may ask for the assistance of the Commerce Office in order to initiate a formal reassessment through an appeal to the Associate Dean, Faculty (or delegate).
+If an informal review is not granted, or the student is not satisfied with the informal review, the student may ask for the assistance of the Commerce Office to initiate a formal reassessment through an appeal to the Associate Dean, Undergraduate (or delegate).
+Assessments that are not eligible for formal review include participation, oral presentation, group work, or any other practical graded assessment that cannot be objectively reviewed after the fact by a third party.
+Grades assigned by peer review are also not eligible for formal review.

 In a formal reassessment, the entire deliverable will be reassessed; a student may not request that only a portion of a deliverable be reassessed.
 A reassessment may result in the grade increasing, decreasing, or remaining the same.
 Note that a passing grade may be reassessed as a failure.
 If the grade increases or decreases, the original instructor will be asked to recalculate the final course grade.
 Note that a passing final course grade may be recalculated as a failing final course grade.

 An appeal, once begun, cannot be put on hold.
-If the appeal is withdrawn, the right to appeal the grade will expire once twenty (20) business days from release of the grade have passed.
+If the appeal is withdrawn, the right to appeal the grade will expire once twenty (20) business days from the instructor's decision have passed.

 The student must meet with an Academic Advisor in order to submit an appeal for a reassessment.
 If a deliverable was completed as a team, each member of the team must agree in writing to submit the appeal.
 In the appeal request, a student must:

-2. provide relevant documentation to support the appeal (e.g. class notes, rough work, email communication, record of attendance, etc.); and
+- provide relevant documentation to support the appeal (e.g., class notes, rough work, email communication, record of attendance, etc.); and

-3. submit the original, unaltered graded material (if the work has been returned to the student, such as graded paper, graded PowerPoint deck, rubric, or written feedback from the instructor) 2
+- submit the original, unaltered graded material (if the work has been returned to the student, such as graded paper, graded PowerPoint deck, rubric, or written feedback from the instructor)2

 Non-substantive statements that do not relate directly to the content of the deliverable (e.g. “I worked hard on this assignment”, or “I don’t usually get grades like this”) do not constitute grounds for a reassessment.

-The Associate Dean, Faculty (or delegate) will facilitate the reassessment by appointing one or more reviewers, depending on the nature of the appeal.
-If there are two reviewers, one is normally the original instructor; however, if the original instructor is not available, or if the student can demonstrate bias or other conflict on the part of the original instructor, the Associate Dean, Faculty (or delegate) may appoint another reviewer with good knowledge of the course material.
-In such cases, the original instructor may be asked to provide any documentation relevant to the reassessment.
+The Associate Dean, Undergraduate (or delegate) will facilitate the reassessment by appointing one or more reviewers, depending on the nature of the appeal.
+If there are two reviewers, one is normally the original instructor; however, if the original instructor is not available, or if the student can demonstrate bias or other conflict on the part of the original instructor, the Associate Dean, Undergraduate (or delegate) may appoint another appropriate reviewer.
+In such cases, the original instructor may be asked to provide any documentation relevant to the reassessment such as an answer key or grading rubric.

 Each reviewer will independently assess the deliverable using the guidelines set out by the course instructor.
 Reviewers will be provided with the class average on the deliverable, which may be considered as part of the reassessment.